fusioncharts/dev_centre_docs/chart-guide/chart-configurations/chart-paddings-and-margins.md

 * Set the amount of empty space on the right of the chart using the `chartRightMargin` attribute.

-* Set the amount of empty space on the bottom of the chart using the `chartBottomMargin` attribute
+* Set the amount of empty space on the bottom of the chart using the `chartBottomMargin` attribute.

 Refer to the code below: